Find Your Ideal Type of Spray Foam Insulation: Open vs. Closed Cell Explained

 Generally, closed-cell spray foam is more expensive than open-cell spray foam.
 The average cost of installing closed-cell spray foam per square foot in the United States is between $1.5 to $3.

 Open-cell spray foam insulation costs between $0.5 to $1.5 per square foot.
 Using a spray foam insulation cost calculator for a 1000 sq footage job, open-cell spray costs between $500 to $1500.
+For a comprehensive exploration about costs, visit our detailed guide on "Understanding the Costs of Spray Foam Insulation: A Comprehensive Guide (2024)."

 What is the Recommended Thickness of Open Cell and Closed Cell Foam?